M7-TROJAN/Back-End/Learning/Creating-a-Fake-Database-using-Python/README.md

 # Creating a Synthetic Database using Python's Faker Library

-This guide illustrates how to utilize Python in conjunction with the Faker library to produce synthetic data and save it in both a CSV file and an SQLite database.
+Hello Everyone I'm Mahmoud and This guide illustrates how to utilize Python in conjunction with the Faker library to produce synthetic data and save it in both a CSV file and an SQLite database.

 ## Prerequisites
 1. Ensure you have Python installed on your system.